-It is my view that we need to see legislative changes to simplify the tenancy deposit rules, and cancel the proposed ban on admin fees tenants pay to letting agents, instead making them fairer and more transparent across the country.
+It is my view that we need to see legislative changes to simplify the tenancy deposit rules, and cancel the proposed ban on administration fees tenants pay to letting agents, instead making them fairer and more transparent across the country.

-We recommend that our landlord clients ‘sit tight’ and wait to see what changes will be made, and some may even benefit in the short-term as many people are delaying ‘taking the plunge’ into the UK housing market at this time, given the high levels of economic uncertainty.
+We recommend that our landlord clients sit tight and wait to see what changes will be made, and some may even benefit in the short-term as many people are delaying taking the plunge into the UK housing market at this time, given the high levels of economic uncertainty.

-As fas as tenants are concerned, there may be more cause for concern, as given the stamp duty hike last April, many foreign and UK based investors were put off buying any further investment properties in the UK, leading to a slump in the numbers of rental properties available.
-We need more investment in rental properties, to meet demand and ensure rents remain at manageable and affordable levels.
+As fas as tenants are concerned, there may be more cause for concern, as given the stamp duty hike last April, many foreign and UK based property investors were put off buying any further investment properties in the UK, leading to a slump in the numbers of rental properties available.
+We need more investment in rental properties, to meet the increased demand and ensure that rents remain at manageable and affordable levels.

 We highly recommend that tenants looking to secure new properties are well prepared, that they put their best foot forward and ensure they stand out from the crowd when speaking to letting agents, booking viewings, and submitting applications for rental properties, and we can help with that and provide some specific advice.